Do you need help with dog behaviour problems?

 There are many independent reviews from my clients available for you to study if you wish.

-I use natural methods and get results quickly because the dogs understand it straight away.
+I use natural methods and get results quickly because the dogs understand me straight away.
 I then take the time to explain to the owner why their dog is behaving in that way.

 A short video by James Aitken on pack behaviour and dog communication with Shaun Ellis also known as the Wolf Man, myself and a Police Dog Handler.